giladrom/giladrom/README.md

 ### Bottleneck Labs (Founding Engineer)
 #### Technologies: TypeScript • Tailwind • Prisma • tRPC • React • PostgreSQL

+Bottleneck helps CPG brands and manufacturers manage their supply chain, forecast sales, track inventory, schedule production and collaborate internally and externally and so much more.

 ### Innerwell (Head Of Engineering)